deanturpin/germs.dev/posts/fast.md

 - If you find optimisations that work with small numbers, use them

 ## Floating point
-- Double and single precision equivalent speed
+- Double- and single-precision equivalent speed
 - 80-bit extended only slightly slower
 - But don't mix them (because conversions)
-- Ints to float point cheap
+- Int to float is cheap
 - Floating point to any integral is expensive

 ## Strength reduction
 Use minimum strength operations when optimising as the stronger ones are more costly.

 ## Speed hierarchy
 | operation | cycles |